KDAB/KDUtils/README.md

 KDUtils is © Klarälvdalens Datakonsult AB and is available under the terms of the [MIT](LICENSES/MIT.txt) license.

-Contact KDAB at <info@kdab.com> to inquire about commercial licensing.
+Contact KDAB at <info@kdab.com> if you need different licensing options.

 ## Get Involved